Products and h-homogeneity: Some applications

-\begin{proof} An analysis of Motorov's proof shows that the only consequence of the compactness of $X$ that is used is the fact that clopen sets in $X$ depend on finitely many coordinates.
-Therefore the same proof works if $X$ is pseudocompact by corollary \ref{finitelymanycoordinates}.
+On the other hand, an analysis of Motorov's proof shows that the only consequence of the compactness of $Y$ that is used is the fact that clopen sets in $Y$ depend on finitely many coordinates.
+Therefore the same proof works if $Y$ is pseudocompact by Corollary \ref{finitelymanycoordinates}.
+We reproduce such proof for the convenience of the reader.

-Now assume that $X$ is non-pseudocompact.
-One can easily check that $X$ has a $\pi$-base consisting of clopen sets that are homeomorphic to $X$.
-Therefore $X$ is h-homogeneous by theorem \ref{teradanonpseudocompact}. \end{proof}
+Assume that $Y$ is pseudocompact and let $C$ be a non-empty clopen subset of $Y$.
+The fact that $C$ depends on finitely many coordinates implies that $C\cong Y\times C$.
+So it will be enough to show that $Y\times C\cong Y$.